 This leads to 2 major improvements for the mk1: lower FPS and a greatly reduced gas consumption!

 With this mod, you can easily « fine tune » the output velocity of your ruger (I can go as low as 200fps and up to 430fps with my adjustable hammer).
 And the more you decrease the velocity, the more you increase autonomy of the gun.
 Set at 280fps, I get 10+ mags with a single gas fill!

 Hop up chamber mods

 – O ring mod:

-A simple way to improve the hop effect consistency and efficiency is to add a 6mm x 1mm O ring inside the chamber, the same kind of O ring that can be found on some bb loaders. it will act as a « BB retainer », and prevent BBs from moving around too much in the chamber, resulting in a more stable positioning of the bb under the rubber.
+A simple way to improve the hop effect consistency and efficiency, no matter how you pull the trigger, is to add a 6mm x 1mm O ring inside the chamber, the same kind of O ring that can be found on some bb loaders. it will act as a « BB retainer », and prevent BBs from moving around too much in the chamber, resulting in a more stable positioning of the bb under the rubber.

 This mod is compatible with Steel machined chamber and die cast version, even with mk1/ gemtech oasis with flattened area under the inner barrel:

 On mk1/ mk2 I work on, I also reduce the chamber length, for 3 reasons:

 - compensate for the added O- ring length;

 - Reduce even more the room available for the BB to move inside the chamber;